 Potholes, spillages, fallen trees, flotsam on roadways and other hazards can pose serious risks to road users.
 Reporting such road hazards to the appropriate authorities is important to minimise risk and prevent damage or injury.
 It also puts road authorities on notice of the hazard which may need to be proven in cases where a person wishes to seek compensation for injuries resulting from a hazard that was not remedied within a reasonable time.

 The appropriate authority to contact in a given situation, will depend on the type of hazard and who controls the road.
+If you spot an unsafe vehicle on the road that has also become a hazard, you can report it to the authorities as well.

 If you encounter any urgent issue or hazard affecting a Queensland state-controlled road, contact the Queensland Transport and Main Roads and RACQ statewide reporting service on 13 19 40.